STScI-MIRI/miricoord/README.md

 Python:

-Python code is developed for a python 3.5 environment.
-If installing via a git clone command make sure it is in a location that is on your python path.
-E.g.,
+Python code is developed for a python 3.7 environment.
+If installing via a git clone command make sure to install this in your conda environment by using:

-export PYTHONPATH="/YourPathHere:$PYTHONPATH"
+python setup.py install

+or

+python setup.py develop

 Note that some functions rely upon having the pysiaf (https://github.com/spacetelescope/pysiaf) and JWST pipeline (https://github.com/spacetelescope/jwst) modules installed as well.